 Making sure that the pipe and fittings are clean is probably one of the most important things to do before you begin soldering copper pipe.
 A good sandpaper cloth is necessary to clean the outside of the copper pipe.
 Sand both ends of the pipe to about 1/2 inch beyond the fitting.

 To clean the inside of the copper fittings, use a fitting brush.
 The wire bristles can prime the inside of the fitting to make good contact with the pipe.

 A fire cloth, a spray bottle with water, and a fire extinguisher are very important to have on hand when soldering copper pipe so that nothing catches on fire.

 - Fire cloth: a barrier that is fire retardant can be positioned behind whatever it is you are soldering so that the surrounding area does not catch fire.

-- Water: A spray bottle with water is a must for me.
-I wet down any area I will be soldering first and then use it as a backup if anything begins to smolder.
-I also wet the area back down... when I am finished soldering since the residual heat can still catch fire.
+- Water: A spray bottle with water is a must.
+Wet down any area you will be soldering first and then use it as a backup if anything begins to smolder.
+Also, wet the area back down when finished soldering since the residual heat can still catch fire.

 - Fire extinguisher: Always have a fire extinguisher handy when soldering copper pipe just in case something catches fire and you cannot put it out with just a spray bottle of water.